ebauman/rancher-project-mapper/chart/rancher-project-mapper/README.md

 ## Important Notes

-After deploying this helm chart, you must create a `ConfigMap` with project mapper configuration.
+After deploying this chart, a sample ConfigMap is created at the location specified in Values.yaml (keys `configmap.namespace` and `configmap.name`).
+In this ConfigMap is a sample configuration.
-By default, this ConfigMap should exist in the `cattle-system` namespace, and have the name `rancher-project-mapper`.
-Those values are overridable via chart configuration.
 An example of this is here:

 ```text